 Excavations near trees

 The proposal is to excavate the current surface and replace with a Bodpave and gravel covering.
 This will require excavations of at least 500mm less than a metre from mature trees in the Park.
-An independent arboricultural assessment would determine the impact of this on the trees and influence the design.
+An independent arboricultural assessment would determine the impact of this on the trees and influence the design. |

 Entrance to new toilets

-cause risk to wheel chair users, and pedestrians.The small turning area at the bottom of the ramp would make it difficult to turn wheelchairs and mobility scooters safely.
+Unfortunately there are no measurements on the plan but an estimate shows the ramp to the toilets to be too steep.
+The lower end of the ramp is in the middle of pedestrian exit to the car which will cause risk to wheel chair users, and pedestrians.The small turning area at the bottom of the ramp would make it difficult to turn wheelchairs and mobility scooters safely. |

 Potential of bats in building

-NNDC acknowledge bats fly around the Park but, contrary to legislation, no independent bat survey has been completed, although a planning officer has stated: “it is recommended that the removal of the roof covering (felt) be executed under a Method Statement to ensure that, on the small chance a bat is discovered, proper procedure is followed.
+NNDC acknowledge bats fly around the Park but, contrary to legislation, no independent bat survey has been completed, although a planning officer has stated: “it is recommended that the removal of the roof covering (felt) be executed under a Method Statement to ensure that, on the small chance a bat is discovered, proper procedure is followed.”

-There has been no independent assessment of the impact of cars, their lights, noise and pollution on the bats in the Park.
+There has been no independent assessment of the impact of cars, their lights, noise and pollution on the bats in the Park. |

 Assessment of noise and pollution

-particularly slow moving traffic which causes the most pollution and noise.Increased pollution in a recreational area, particularly where children are playing, is a major consideration and an assessment of this should be undertaken to, at least, see if there are any mitigating design features that could alleviate the impact.
+Creating a car park in a quiet park in a residential area will increase traffic, particularly slow moving traffic which causes the most pollution and noise.Increased pollution in a recreational area, particularly where children are playing, is a major consideration and an assessment of this should be undertaken to, at least, see if there are any mitigating design features that could alleviate the impact. |

 Lighting assessment

-impact on local residents, or wildlife (including protected species such as bats).Lighting schemes can be costly and difficult to change, so getting the design right up front is critical; there is no independent assessment (other than a manufacturer’s proposal) that the planned lighting scheme is
+There has been no assessment of the effectiveness of the lighting plan, nor the impact on local residents, or wildlife (including protected species such as bats).Lighting schemes can be costly and difficult to change, so getting the design right up front is critical; there is no independent assessment (other than a manufacturer’s proposal) that the planned lighting scheme is appropriate. |

 Traffic analysis